dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 But why?
 Why the contrast here?
-Why did the two civilizations have completely different perspectives on the phenomena of knowledge, the development of technology and the release of humanity from the constraints of nature?
+Why did the two civilizations have completely different perspectives on the phenomena of knowledge, the purpose of technology and the release of humanity from the constraints of nature?
 Whereas it appears Harrapa sought to free man from the suffering and chaos of nature for the benefit of everyone, Sumeria sought to use technology to construct monoliths and towering empires.

 And forget about Sumeria.
 What about this Shangri-la?
 To me, it's not so surprising that their buildings vanished, but it's confounding